microsoft/cpp-async/README.md

 # Cancellation

 A task can support cancellation requests using std::stop_token.
-Mulitple options exist for communicating that a task has been canceled, including returning a sentinel value, using std::expected and std::unexpected, or throwing an exception.
+Multiple options exist for communicating that a task has been canceled, including returning a sentinel value, using std::expected and std::unexpected, or throwing an exception.

 The following example code provides a harness for running a coroutine that cancels on SIGINT: